mbeds/mBeds/README.md

 - Python, JavaScript, and Java development.
 - AI tools, crypto, and OSINT projects.
 - Automated trading and agent systems.
+- **OSINT for property development**, competitive analysis, and business automation.

 ---